SeisSol/SeisSol/Documentation/installation-with-spack.rst

   spack repo remove spack_support

-Don't forget to add new scripts into the Spack in the same way how we did above.
+Don't forget to add new scripts into the Spack in the same way as we did above.

 Getting Started